Back to Directory Claude Drama Triangle Coach icon

 It does not post anywhere external.
 It does not speak in the call.
 Its terminal is yours alone.

-• Reads every transcriptions.jsonl and events.jsonl in the call's artifact directory.
+• Reads every transcriptions.jsonl and events.jsonl on disk in chronological order.

 • Writes a markdown evaluation to drama-evaluation.md in the call root with:

-• Hook moments — chronological list of the 3–6 most consequential moments where the conversation tipped toward or away from the triangle, with quotes.
+• Hook moments: a chronological list of the 3 to 6 most consequential moments where the conversation tipped toward or away from the triangle, with quotes.

 • A SUMMARY: line at the end (≤120 chars) for the notification body.

-• Fires a macOS notification when the file is ready.
-With terminal-notifier installed, the notification is click-to-open; otherwise it shows the path.
+• Notifies you through tuple-notify.sh when the file is ready.
+With terminal-notifier installed the notification is click-to-open; otherwise the path is printed to the terminal.

 • Anything below ~90% confidence.

 • The other party's drama in real time.
-The in-call coach is a self-coaching tool; teammate dynamics are the observer's job.
+The real-time coach is a self-coaching tool; teammate dynamics are the job of the end-of-call analysis.

 • Venting, jokes, quoting someone else, self-aware naming of the pattern.